tvcutsem/stm-in-clojure/README.md

 [`version 2`](https://github.com/tvcutsem/stm-in-clojure/blob/master/stm/v2_mvcc.clj).
 It's less than 200 LOC of Clojure code.

-Before loading the example files, make sure you compiled `stm/RetryEx.clj` such that the generated exception class is on the classpath.
+Before loading the example files, make sure you compile `stm/RetryEx.clj` by evaluating

+    (compile 'stm.RetryEx)

+This should generate the necessary Java class files in the "classes" directory.
+Then run the examples with this "classes" directory on the JVM classpath.

 Slides
 ------